stevejarvis/stevejarvis.github.io/_pages/about.md

 ---

 # Who's a Teapot?
-This site's domain, "iamteapot", is an obscure reference to the 418 HTTP code[^1].
+This site's domain, "imateapot", is an obscure reference to the 418 HTTP code[^1].
 It may have started as an April Fool's joke, with the RFC published April 1, 1998[^2], but to me (and many others[^3]) it's a quintessential example of how fun and tangible the Internet can be.